UPDATE: Ex-Con Charged In Horrific SUV Crash That Killed One, Injured Others In Paterson

 Authorities didn’t identify the deceased victim.
 Five others were taken to nearby St. Joseph’s University Medical Center with various injuries, they said.

-Rasbin remained held Thursday on 16 criminal counts in the Passaic County Jail.
+Rasbin bailed out but was quickly captured, Valdes and Baycora said.
+He remained held Thursday on 16 criminal counts in the Passaic County Jail.

-Rasbin also was charged with eluding, auto theft and driving without a license.

-He has a first appearance in Central Judicial Processing Court in Paterson scheduled for this coming Monday, May 23.
+He also was charged with eluding, auto theft and driving without a license and has a first appearance scheduled for this coming Monday, May 23, in Central Judicial Processing Court in Paterson.

 Click here to sign up for Daily Voice's free daily emails and news alerts.